hpc/hpc-collab/README.md

 <H5>Security Note</H5>
 <P>
 This software constructs models of production clusters which include security features.
-The cluster models are constructed to automate experiments.
-This automation means that these cluster recipes are not in themselves secure.
+The cluster models are constructed to automate experiments. <em>This automation means that these cluster recipes are not in themselves secure.</em> New secure cluster recipes would be necessary if this were to be used to create actual production cluster images.
 </P>

 <H5>To start<H5>